-Guitar is such a great instrument, because it can hook you in from the first time you pick it up and experience a rapid return on your investment.
+Guitar is such a great instrument, because it can hook you in from the first time you pick it up.
 From the moment you hold it and strum the open strings or play something as simple as an Em chord, it’s giving something back to you.
-In a matter of hours, it’s possible to learn enough chords to actually play a song, and within a few months you might have several songs under your fingers.
+In a matter of hours, it’s possible to learn enough chords to actually play a song.
+Within a few months you might have several songs under your fingers.

 The other side of that almost-instant return is that the guitar is also a very complex instrument which can keep us not only mystified and intrigued, but also inspired and motivated for a lifetime.
 After mastering those first few songs, most people long to know even more chords, or to move up the neck, play some leads or riffs, or even create their own chords and melodies.

-A common avenue to those goals is to learn by investigating specific areas of interest, either through the Internet or with the help of a teacher.
-Learning songs and soaking up necessary information as you go is a natural approach that can be quite rewarding, until you hit upon an area of confusion regarding the language or encounter a gap in your understanding of musical structure.
+One way to increase your knowledge without launching into intensive study is to simply search for answers that directly apply to what you want to play.
+This is a natural approach and it can be rewarding, but it is usually limited.
+You may become confused about language or symbols or discover a gap in your understanding of musical structure.
 As an example, most of the students who come to me for lessons are familiar with a lot of terms, but they don’t fully understand their meaning or know how to make use of the concepts those terms describe.
-As a result, they often play wrong chords, use inappropriate scales when creating a solo, or altogether avoid playing a lot of the music that interests them.
+Consequently, they often play wrong chords, use inappropriate scales when creating a solo, or altogether avoid playing a lot of the music that they love.

-Most of these muddy areas result from a lack of familiarity with the most basic aspects of the musical language, many of which are not addressed in the average theory book – perhaps because they are so basic.
+Most of these muddy areas result from a lack of familiarity with the most basic aspects of the musical language.
+Many of of those aspects are not addressed in the average theory book – perhaps because they are so basic.
 It’s as if the teacher or author, being fluent in the language, forgets that the newcomer needs to know the alphabet before beginning to read, write, or speak the language.
 Unfortunately, the student doesn’t have a clue what questions to ask in order to bridge the gap.